-In Ancient Rome banquets were held in tricliniums where philosophy, literature and art were discussed along with intrigue and scandal.
+In Ancient Rome banquets were held in a triclinium where philosophy, literature and art were discussed along with intrigue and scandal.
 On my blog you can enjoy interviews, reviews, guests posts from historical novelists and art.
 And also history – both trivia and the serious stuff!
+And if you subscribe to my Monthly Inspiration and Giveaway newsletter, you’ll have the chance to win giveaways each month.
 So come and join my banquet!

 Absolutely delighted that Call to Juno has won a first place in the Ancient Fiction category in the Chanticleer Reviews Chaucer Award.
 Lovely that an Aussie can gain a prize over in America.